Librechain/prekey-server-docker-compose/README.md

 ls -al ~/localhost/
 ```

-2. Take the id/gid of the offline folder chown it outside of the docker container so the offline storage is writable.
+2. Take the id/gid of the offline folder chown it outside of the docker container so the offline storage is writable (The user which executes the docker-compose up command, must belong to do docker group).

 ```
 sudo chown -R uid:gid prekey-server-docker-compose/prosody/data/localhost/
 ```

 3. In some distributions could be neccesary execute the following steps:
 - Modify prekey-server-docker-compose/prosody/Dockerfile adding:
 ```
      RUN chown root:prosody /etc/prosody/certs/localhost.key
      RUN chmod 660 /etc/prosody/certs/localhost.key
 ```
 - Rebuild the image
 ```
      sudo docker-compose build
 ```